ZGA2519/8bit_cpu_simulation/README.md

 # 8-bit CPU Simulation
-8 bit intruction set
-4 bit op code
-4 bit arguments
+8-bit CPU Simulation using von Neumann Architecture <br> For this instruction, 8 bits are separated by a set of 4-bit op code and 4-bit operand.

 ## Code 1 line per instruction